webtoknow/3-days-of-Angular-magic/Day-3/Exercise/README.md

     }
     ```

-- after creating the class, we need to update the some routes in *app.module.ts* to be private:
+- after creating the class, we need to update the some routes in *app-routing.module.ts* to be private:

     ```JavaScript
     import { AuthGuard } from 'src/app/guards/auth.guard';

-    const appRoutes: Routes = [
+    const routes: Routes = [
         { path: '', redirectTo: '/login', pathMatch: 'full', canActivate: [AuthGuard] }, { path: 'login', component: LoginPageComponent },
         { path: 'register', component: RegisterPageComponent },